nasriblack/SoftBussBookingBack1.1/README.md

 ###  Notes

-The route folder will be like this :
+-The route folder will be like this :
     -   Admin file => will be the route of admin
     -   Authentifcation file => will be the route of registration and login
     -   reservation file => will be the flow of the reservation
+-Probably the authentification will be last thing ?